jacob-essa/projekt-narzedzia/notes.md

     - If it is a number
         - Push to the equation queue

+Pop all of remaining operators to the queue

 Return equation queue (as it is an array)

+## evaluateEquation

+Input is an array of strings in Reverse Polish Notation

+Output will be an floating point number

+Check if there is a number pending
+Check if there is a loose operator

+While there are elements
+    - If element is a number
+        - Push onto number stack
+    - If element is a operator
+        - Switch(operator)
+            - push the result onto stack